Field Report and Insights,

 Insights

-“The funds are currently being managed through the personal savings of the manager/owner and informally through their connections with people working with the government”
+“The funds are currently being managed through the personal savings of the manager/owner and informally through their connections with people working with the government.”

-"Community-based sports and library initiatives in schools only captured widespread interest among youngsters.
-A significant portion of people do not use the community library space near the school as many have smartphones.
-Older men would often gather and chew tobacco on Sunday mornings"
+Community-based sports and library initiatives in schools captured interest mainly among younger individuals.
+A significant portion of the population does not use the community library space near the school, as many possess smartphones.

 Solutions

-Approachability: Make the local body more approachable to the needs of the community.
+• Approachability: Make the local body more approachable to the needs of the community.

-Funding and Outreach initiatives: Increase the effectiveness of the existing schemes and increase government funding.
+• Funding and Outreach initiatives: Increase the effectiveness of the existing schemes and increase government funding.

-Supportive Environments: Create supportive environments sensitive to the needs of diverse populations and boost community interaction and engagement to day to day-to-day activities.
+• Supportive Environments: Create supportive environments sensitive to the needs of diverse populations and boost community interaction and engagement to day to day-to-day activities.

-Awareness Activities: Curate activity-based community-building exercises to create awareness of sociocultural impediments, including their own fixed attitudes and biases.
+• Awareness Activities: Curate activity-based community-building exercises to create awareness of sociocultural impediments, including their own fixed attitudes and biases.

 Recommendations